junxit/us-congress-bills-113/metadata.md

 - 2014-11-20 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2014-11-20 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Carper with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2014-11-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 606.
+- 2014-12-01 — By Senator Carper from Committee on Homeland Security and Governmental Affairs filed written report.
+Report No. 113-276.
+- 2014-12-01 — By Senator Carper from Committee on Homeland Security and Governmental Affairs filed written report.
+Report No. 113-276.
+- 2014-12-15 — Passed Senate with an amendment and an amendment to the Title by Voice Vote. (consideration: CR S6866-6867; text as passed Senate: CR S6866)
+- 2014-12-15 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Voice Vote.(consideration: CR S6866-6867; text as passed Senate: CR S6866)